Sales: Configuration: Settings

 FedEx: Print Labels and calculate shipping expenses with FedEx.
 FedEx does not charge per label, instead, they only charge when the label is scanned upon pick-up and enters their tracking system.

 USPS: Calculate and print labels with USPS.
 Note that the labels are not paid for and must be paid at USPS before dropping off the package.
 Hibou offers a stamps.com integration to create paid labels and ship with USPS.

 DHL: Compute shipping costs and ship with DHL.

 Bpost: European shipping connector with similar functionality to FedEx, available in French, Dutch, and German.

-Down Payments: Allows you to create a down payment invoice, leaving the remaining balance on the order to be invoiced and paid at a later date.
+Down Payments: Allows you create a down payment invoice, leaving the remaining balance on the order to be invoiced and paid at a later date.